RhoZetaAI/satellite-art/README.md

 # Where are we sourcing Satellite images & what image pre-processing is required?

 Feel free to obtain jpg images of Earth from any legal source, whether download or screen capture e.g. with the Snipping Tool!
-Our Python workflow works most reliably with jpg/jpeg files, so if your sourced Satellite images are in a different format, like png, use a free software like Preview on mac osx to make a png copy by exporting the original file and selecting the png option (with the Alpha option chosen).
+Our Python code workflow works most reliably with jpg/jpeg files, so if your sourced Satellite images are in a different format, like png, use a free software like Preview on mac osx to make a png copy by exporting the original file and selecting the png option (with the Alpha option chosen).

 Testing of this JupyterLite distro indicates that the ability to load and process additional jpgs beyond those pre-loaded in the distro depends on the user's set-up, e.g. operating system, browser etc. BUT we do recommend having a go at getting and using your own satellite image data to create your Digital Art!
 Here are recommended sources, which happen to be open US government data: